matveyzub/DinoWrite/README.md

 3. Create ShelfTool with following code:

 ```
-from flipbook_writer import ui
+from DinoWrite import ui
 ui.DinoWriter(kwargs)
 ```
-Pay attention that `flipbook_writer` is name of the folder that you copied to the python lib folder
+Pay attention that `DinoWrite` is name of the folder that you copied to the python lib folder

 ### Credits
 - Alexander Marchenko